6s-1/Shreya-s-portfolio-website/README.md

 The production-ready files will be generated in the `dist` folder.

 ### Deploying
 This project is configured with **GitHub Actions** for automated deployment.
-Ensure your repository settings are properly configured for deployment to GitHub Pages or your preferred hosting platform.

 ## Folder Structure
 ```
 .